Autopsy: Naked teen fatally shot by police hit 4 times

 EDMOND, Okla.
 (AP) — An autopsy report released by an attorney for the family of an unarmed, black teenager who was naked when suburban Oklahoma City police fatally shot him says he was hit four times by gunfire.

-The Oklahoman reports the official autopsy conducted by medical examiner states that 17-year-old Isaiah Lewis suffered gunshot wounds to his face, thighs and groin.
+The Oklahoman reports the official autopsy conducted by a medical examiner states that 17-year-old Isaiah Lewis suffered gunshot wounds to his face, thighs and groin.

 Toxicology results show Lewis had detectable amounts of a common antihistamine and THC, the active ingredient of cannabis.